Belgium commits to phasing out existing nuclear power plants - NewsBreak

 Belgium commits to phasing out existing nuclear power plants

-The Belgian government tentatively committed itself Thursday to phasing out the country's existing nuclear power plants by 2025 while using gas as a bridge toward sustainable energy sources and possible new-technology nuclear options later.
+The Belgian government has tentatively committed itself to phasing out the country’s existing nuclear power plants by 2025.

+It aims to use gas as a bridge toward sustainable energy sources and possible new-technology nuclear options in the future.

 “It would not be smart not to have a safety net,” Prime Minister Alexander De Croo said, indicating that two plants could remain open, if need be.